micahalles/survival-pack/README.md

 You are a survior of zombie apocalypse.
 You are moving from town-to-town collecting the most valuable items necessary for survival.
-You have backpack that can only hold a certain amount of weight and it is your job is to choose the best set of items based on their weight and value.
+You have a backpack that can only hold a certain amount of weight and it is your job is to choose the best set of items based on their weight and value.

 **Write a API in [Grape](https://github.com/intridea/grape) with an API endpoint called** <code>/v1/survival-pack</code>.